5 of the best homemade zero waste vegan snacks

-Are you looking for some healthy zero waste snacks, beyond the obvious fruit and crudites, for you and your family?
+Are you looking for some healthy zero waste vegan snacks, beyond the obvious fruit and crudites, for you and your family?
 These snacks are great because they don’t contain added nasties, they are low on packaging and 4 of them take reducing your food waste to another level!

 This blog post contains affiliate links marked with * and anything you buy through them will help to support the blog.
 All opinions are my own and it won’t cost you anything extra to use the links.